- Analysing a roller coaster ride

 - The integration constant can be set by using the fact that x=0 at t=0.

-Example: Suppose that the curve is given by the formula y(x)=kx.
+Example: Suppose that the roller coaster's curve is given by the formula y(x)=kx.
 This describes a simple ramp with slope k.
 The derivative is y'(x)=k.
-Substitute these both into the equation in the yellow box.
+Substitute these both into equation (4).
 This is one of the few examples where the integration is easy to do:

 Note that the integration constant is zero.
 To make our answer look more familiar, let's solve it for x.
 This gives: